-Fun ctions Requirements 2.
-CI (CONTROL set Executes and presents the following: NORMAL TEXT, MEDIUM TEXT, DOUBLI HEIGHT, DOUBLE SIZE (see 8.3.3(11)) Characters following a SMALL TEXT control (4/10) shall be executed but may no be presented.
-Buffering of data scrolled ou of the display area or active field shall no be required (see 8.3.3(11)).
-Videotex: Executes all control codes from the Cl code set as defined in this standard.
-Teletext: All control codes from the Cl se shall be executed except for the following whose execution is implementation dependent: 5/0 PROTECT 5/15 UNPROTECT (1) Unprotected fields Teletext : Not applicable.
-The execution o the PROTECT and UNPROTECT command shall have no effect.
-Videotex: The number of unprotected field available shall be 40, subject to memor limitation.
-Only characters from the graphic character repertoire, from the mosaic set (including separated mosaics), and from the DRCS se may be stored for the purpose of editing and subsequent transmission (see note 1).
-And such characters are required to have uniform size that is the same as the tex size established when the field was unpro- tected, as well as the default text attribute
+Functions Requirements 12.
+CI CONTROL set Executes and presents the following: NORMAL TEXT, MEDIUM TEXT, DOUBLE HEIGHT, DOUBLE SIZE (see 8.3.3(11)) Characters following a SMALL TEXT control (4/10) shall be executed but may no be presented.
+Buffering of data scrolled our of the display area or active field shall no be required (see 8.3.3(11)).
+Videotex: Executes all control codes from the C1 code set as defined in this standard.
+Teletext : All control codes from the Cl set shall be executed except for the following whose execution is implementation- dependent: 5/0 PROTECT 5/15 UNPROTECT (1) Unprotected fields Teletext : Not applicable.
+The execution of the PROTECT and UNPROTECT commands shall have no effect.
+Videotex : The number of unprotected fields available shall be 40, subject to memory limitation.
+Only characters from the graphic character repertoire, from the mosaic set (including separated mosaics), and from the DRCS set • may be stored for the purpose of editing and subsequent transmission (see note 1).
+Any such characters are required to have a uniform size that is the same as the text size established when the field was unpro- tected, as well as the default text attributes (Continued) i je sa se